Cubic threefolds moduli and the Monster group: Introduction

 Allcock and Basak very recently showed \cite{ab} that $\hat G$ is a quotient of $\Mb\wr \mu_2 $.
 Since $\Mb$ is simple, this implies that either Allcock's conjecture is true or that $\tilde X$ is simply connected, which, needless to say, would be disappointing.
 Our theorem (and the many remarkable `coincidences' that come along with it) is a strong indication that this is not going to happen. \\

-In order to explain the results in this paper, we must first discuss the simple case where the lattice $L$ we started with is positive definite.
-There are four basic cases, which are obtained as follows.
-Take a root lattice of type $A_2$, $D_4$, $E_6$ or $E_8$.
-These (and only these among the root lattices of type $A$, $D$ or $E$) have the property that some power of a Coxeter transformation in such a lattice has order $3$ and turns this root lattice into positive definite Eisenstein lattice.
-We shall denote these lattices $\LL_1$, $\LL_2$, $\LL_3$ and $\LL_4$ respectively (so $\LL_i$ has rank $i$ over the Eisenstein ring).
+In order to explain the results in this paper, we must first discuss the case where the lattice $L$ we started with is positive definite.
+There are four basic cases, which can be characterized as follows.
+Among the root lattices of type $A$, $D$ or $E$ (where all roots have squared norm $2$), there are four with the property that some power of a Coxeter transformation has order $3$ and turns that root lattice into positive definite Eisenstein lattice: these are $A_2$, $D_4$, $E_6$ and $E_8$.
+We shall denote these Eisenstein lattices $\LL_1$, $\LL_2$, $\LL_3$ and $\LL_4$ respectively (so $\LL_i$ has rank $i$ over the Eisenstein ring).
 The associated triflections generate a subgroup $G(\LL_i)$ of the finite group $\U(\LL_i)$ that of course appears in the Shephard-Todd classification of finite pseudo-reflection groups.